What is a bankruptcy?

 Don’t transfer your assets to friends, family and business associates to protect the assets from your creditors.
 The transfer may be considered a fraudulent conveyance.
 If it is, you may lose both the property and your right to a bankruptcy discharge.

-Carefully choose the creditors you pay. some creditors, such as landlords, secured creditors, and some utilities should be paid under most circumstances.
+Carefully choose the creditors you pay.
+Some creditors, such as landlords, secured creditors, and some utilities should be paid under most circumstances.
 If you pay a credit card debt that eventually will be discharged, you may be throwing money away.
-Your attorney should advise you on what debts should and should not be paid while you prepare to file a bankruptcy petition.

 Can I file bankruptcy to delay a creditor?